- Solar advice hub

 Intelligent Octopus Flux comes with smart battery controls, unlike Octopus Flux, which requires you to manually set your battery’s import and export times.

 This does mean you’ll need a battery with smart controls, which limits the number of models you can use – unlike Octopus Flux.
-Currently, Intelligent Octopus Flux only works with GivEnergy batteries.
+However, Intelligent Octopus Flux is only compatible with specific brands of battery.

 However, these smart controls are worth it.
 They maximise your profits and give you access to Intelligent Octopus Flux’s matching import and export rates – which Octopus Flux doesn’t offer.